geccko/modbus2mqtt/README.md

 Topics
 ------
-Individual Values are published as simple strings to topics with the general <prefix>, the function code "/status/" and the topic suffix specified per register.
+Individual Values are published as simple strings to topics with the general "<prefix>", the function code "/status/" and the topic suffix specified per register.
 A value will only be published if it's textual representation has changed, e.g. _after_ formatting has been applied.
 The published MQTT messages have